-There must be constant following after holiness in every relation of life,-in our tempers, in our tongues, abroad and at home.
+There must be a constant following after holiness in every relation of life-in our tempers, in our tongues, abroad and at home.
 A small speck on the lens of a telescope is enough to prevent our seeing distant objects clearly.
 A little dust will soon make a watch go incorrectly.

-There must be constant labouring after humility.
+There must be a constant labouring after humility.
 Pride goes before a fall.
-Selfconfidence is often the mother of sloth, of hurried Bible-reading, and sleepy prayers.
-Peter first said he would never forsake his Lord, though all others did; then he slept when he should have prayed;-then he denied Him three times, and only found wisdom after bitter weeping.
+Self-confidence is often the mother of sloth, of hurried Bible-reading, and sleepy prayers.
+Peter first said he would never forsake his Lord, though all others did; then he slept when he should have prayed; then He denied Him three times, and only found wisdom after bitter weeping.

 There must be constant boldness in confessing our Lord before men.
 Them that honour Christ, Christ will honour with much of His company.
-When the disciples forsook our Lord, they were wretched and miserable.
-When they confessed Him before the council, they were filled with joy and the Holy Ghost.
+When the disciples forsook our Lord they were wretched and miserable.
+When they confessed Him before the Council, they were filled with "joy and the Holy Ghost."

-There must be constant diligence about means of grace.
+There must be constant diligence about means of grace, and good works.
 Here are the ways in which Jesus loves to walk.
-No disciple must expect to see much of his Master, who does not delight in public worship, Bible-reading, and private prayer.
+No disciple must expect to see much of his Master, who does not delight in public worship, Bible-reading, private prayer, and constant efforts to mend the world.

-Lastly, there must be constant jealousy over our own souls, and frequent selfexamination.
+Lastly, there must be constant jealousy over our own souls, and frequent self-examination.
 We must be careful to distinguish between justification and sanctification.
 We must beware that we do not make a Christ of holiness.